lancedb/lancedb/docs/src/ann_indexes.md

 - **limit** (default: 10): The amount of results that will be returned
 - **nprobes** (default: 20): The number of probes used.
 A higher number makes search more accurate but also slower.<br/>
-  Most of the time, setting nprobes to cover 5-10% of the dataset should achieve high recall with low latency.<br/>
+  Most of the time, setting nprobes to cover 5-15% of the dataset should achieve high recall with low latency.<br/>
-  e.g., for 1M vectors divided up into 256 partitions, nprobes should be set to ~20-40.<br/>
+    - _For example_, For a dataset of 1 million vectors divided into 256 partitions, `nprobes` should be set to ~20-40.
+This value can be adjusted to achieve the optimal balance between search latency and search quality. <br/>
-  Note: nprobes is only applicable if an ANN index is present.
-If specified on a table without an ANN index, it is ignored.

 - **refine_factor** (default: None): Refine the results by reading extra elements and re-ranking them in memory.<br/>
   A higher number makes search more accurate but also slower.
 If you find the recall is less than ideal, try refine_factor=10 to start.<br/>
-  e.g., for 1M vectors divided into 256 partitions, if you're looking for top 20, then refine_factor=200 reranks the whole partition.<br/>
+    - _For example_, For a dataset of 1 million vectors divided into 256 partitions, setting the `refine_factor` to 200 will initially retrieve the top 4,000 candidates (top k * refine_factor) from all searched partitions.
+These candidates are then reranked to determine the final top 20 results.<br/>
+!!! note
-  Note: refine_factor is only applicable if an ANN index is present.
-If specified on a table without an ANN index, it is ignored.
+    Both `nprobes` and `refine_factor` are only applicable if an ANN index is present.
+If specified on a table without an ANN index, those parameters are ignored.

 === "Python"